ryanwaltz/snake/README.md

 This is a more level based idea of snake.
 The goal of this game is not simply just to survive, but beat the level.
 This features teleporters, apples, blocks, keys, and openings.

+This is not as polished as the "main.py" script but good enough to share.